cookiengineer/cookie.engineer/weblog/articles/the-problems-with-web-browsers.md

 [Decentraleyes](https://github.com/Synzvato/decentraleyes) to fix
 cache-busting CDNs.
 Most CDNs on the web actually abuse cache-busting in order to track their users.

 That means they do not use correct `ETag` or `Last-Modified-Since` flows and let the Browser always do a completely new request for the identical assets that have not changed for years.
-It has a very limited understanding of what is an asset, as there's no API for that in any kind of Web Browser...so most of the time it's actually still loading stuff from `redditstatic.com`.
+The extension has a very limited understanding of what is an asset, as there's no API for that in any kind of Web Browser...so most of the time it's actually still loading stuff from `redditstatic.com`.

 [Cookie Autodelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete)
 to delete cookies that I do not want websites to store.
 It allows